KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Quintus_Benedictus_Dio" target="_blank">... more</a>
       </p>
       <p>
-  Quintus is a fictional character created for The Chosen.
+  Quintus was uniquely created for The Chosen.
 Although the Bible references Roman officials in the region, such as Pilate and the centurion, no individual named Quintus is mentioned in the biblical text.